bcbecker/Stack-Underflow/README.md

 ## Improvements

 Improvements:
-- The front end is quite basic, and ideally I'd love to make a React front end
+- The front end is quite basic
 - Upgrade the testing suite, maybe using Selenium for functional testing
 - Role guarding pages using @role_required, needs DB refactor